si-28/Instagram-Crop-Tool/README.md

 # Instagram Crop Tool
-Split images for Instagram and show it as one big photo on a profile.
+Split images for Instagram to show as one big photo on a profile